ranvirsingh20/github-openai-key-finder/README.md

   - Built with modern tech: Next.js 15, React 19, TypeScript, and
   Tailwind CSS

-> Enter a short description where I can add on the GitHub explaining how you put API keys and it will search through and find valid keys and etc.
-  And also add tags for the gh too

 ⏺ Description

   A Next.js-powered ChatGPT interface with intelligent API key